Megaexoplanet/D3_challenge/README.md

 Technologies:

-Javascript, CSS, Javascipt library (D3), and HTML were used.
+Javascript, CSS, Javascipt library (D3), Tooltip and HTML were used.

 Scope: